 Electricity

 The voltage in Switzerland is 230V and there are a variety of electrical sockets in Switzerland, sometimes even in one hotel room.
-Type J (3-pin) sockets (both recessed and flat) were most common, but we also saw types C and F (2-pin).
+Type J (3-pin) sockets (both recessed and flat) were the most common, but we also saw types C and F (2-pin).

 USA Travelers: Your electric devices will be expecting 120 Volts – a lot less than the 230 Volts supplied by the Swiss grid.

-Nowadays many devices will switch automatically to the network voltage and they will work just fine, i.e. mobile phone chargers are typically multi-voltage (but please, do actually check your own).
+Nowadays many devices will switch automatically to the network voltage and they will work just fine, i.e. mobile phone chargers are typically multi-voltage (but please, do check your own).
 You need to pay attention to your device’s voltage.
 Connecting electronics to the wrong voltage will result in the device will breaking or stop working temporarily (if you’re lucky) or worse, electrocution and fire hazards (if you’re unlucky).